adarsh22169/CS-2025-C/PCS-54/README.md

-# NEMO: ML-Based Fish Species Classification App
+# Nemo: Intelligent Fish Species Identification & Insights

 A lightweight Android application that allows fishermen and marine enthusiasts to instantly identify fish species using a machine-learning model.
 Simply install the APK, snap a photo of a catch, and see the predicted species — no internet required for on-device inference.